 Remember, Quick Fixes Don’t Stick

 What helps acne right away may not be the best option.
-Many products may show quick results, but they cause irritation, which, as we’ve discussed, causes the problematic combination of inflammation 🔥 and increased oil production.
-Slow and gentle remains the best treatment plan.
+Many products may show quick results in treating acne-prone skin, but they cause irritation, which, as we’ve discussed, causes the problematic combination of inflammation 🔥 and increased oil production.
+Slow and gentle remains the best acne breakout remedy.

 Any Acne Product Is Only as Good as Its Ingredients

-Here we list the ingredients to look for and also those to avoid.
+Here we list the ingredients to look for and also those to avoid when treating acne-prone skin.

 Top Ingredients To Avoid in All Skin Types